SAP/migration-tool-for-cloud-integration/README.md

 In Terminal or Command Prompt, run:
 1. Download this tool from git: `git clone https://github.com/SAP/migration-tool-for-cloud-integration.git --depth 1`
-2. Build this tool: `docker build -t migrationtool ./migration-tool-for-cloud-integration`
+2. Build this tool: `docker build -t migrationtool ./migration-tool-for-cloud-integration` (in case you receive an error on the Sqlite3 package, delete the package-lock.json file and try the build again)

 Now the tool is built and can be started: